 What we know as the “Old Testament” is more accurately defined as the original Hebrew Bible.
-We know from history, that in the time of Jesus the Jewish people accepted something very close to the 39 books we have in our Old Testament today.
+We know from history that in the time of Jesus, the Jewish people accepted something very close to the 39 books we have in our Old Testament today.
 (If you want to dive deeper into this, look up the Hebrew Bible Canon and the Jewish historian, Josephus.)
 There are four parts: The Torah, or The Law (Genesis, Exodus, Leviticus, Numbers, Deuteronomy); Historical Books (Joshua, Judges, Ruth, 1 & 2 Samuel, 1 & 2 Kings, 1 & 2 Chronicles, Ezra, Nehemiah, Esther); Wisdom Books or The Writings (Job, Psalms, Proverbs; Ecclesiastes; Song of Solomon/Song of Songs); and The Prophets (Isaiah, Jeremiah, Lamentations, Ezekiel, Daniel, Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, Malachi).
+Of those books, only The Torah and The Prophets (and some of Psalms) were considered inspired, or “Scripture”.

-With the exception of Esther, which was not yet considered canon at that time, these books are the books that Jesus and His Apostles considered “Scripture”.
-Anytime you see someone in the New Testament mention, “scripture”, these are the 39 books they would be referencing.
+Anytime you see someone in the New Testament mention, “Scripture”, those 22 books are what they would be referencing.
+(Everything else would be called “Writings”.)
 When Jesus taught in the temple, these are the books He taught from.
 When His Apostles speak of verifying their claims in scripture, these are the books they are telling you to validate their words by.
 It is very important that we understand that as we evaluate the New Testament.
-Everything that Jesus said and everything His Apostles said have to be confirmed by what is written in “Scripture”; the 39 books that comprise our Old Testament.
+Everything that Jesus said and everything His Apostles said have to be confirmed by what is written in “Scripture”; the 22 books found in The Torah and The Prophets.

 I can’t reiterate the point above enough.
 One of the most important things we need to do is get rid of the notion that the books in the New Testament are “Scripture”.
 Don’t misunderstand me, I’m not saying that we need to throw away the New Testament!
 I believe the New Testament is very important to understanding Jesus and our salvation.
 I’m simply saying we need to change our wording to be more correct.
 Jesus never told us that the New Testament is Scripture.
 God never told anyone that the New Testament is Scripture.
 And none of the Apostles would have ever considered their own writings to be Scripture.